CHILDREN IN TUDOR ENGLAND

-Childhood was hazardous in the 16th century.
+Many people born in Tudor Times did not survive childhood.
 Perhaps 25% of children died before their 5th birthday and as many as 40% died before their 16th birthday.
 Childbirth was also dangerous for Tudor women and many mothers died.

 When a child was born it was washed in warm water and then to keep it warm it was rubbed with butter or rose oil.
 The baby was then swaddled (wrapped in cloths like bandages).
 Normally the baby was baptised within a few days because the risk of it dying was so high.

 Ordinary Tudor women breast fed but upper class women gave their baby to a wet nurse to be fed.
 Babies were swaddled until they were 8 or 9 months (sometimes longer) and most of the time they were laid in a wooden cradle and allowed to sleep.
 Children were weaned between 1 and 2 years old and they if their parents could afford it they were given a stick of coral to chew on when they were teething.
 Tudor Children often learned to walk with a wooden frame on wheels.